John Robertson (footballer, born 1964): Inverness Caledonian Thistle (second spell)

 In June 2017, Robertson returned to Inverness Caledonian Thistle as manager.
 On 24 March 2018, the club won the Scottish Challenge Cup.
 In the 2018/19 season, Inverness qualified for the promotion playoffs but were beaten in the semi-finals by Dundee United.
 Dundee then made an approach for Robertson, but this was rejected by Inverness.
 Inverness finished second in the 2019–20 Scottish Championship, which was curtailed due to the COVID-19 pandemic.

 In June 2020, his contract with Inverness was extended by two years.
 Robertson was placed on compassionate leave in February 2021, with Neil McCann given caretaker charge of the team in his absence.
 Robertson returned to Inverness in May 2021 as sporting director, with a new manager to be appointed (Billy Dodds).
 Dodds was sacked in September 2023, and Robertson was placed in caretaker charge of the Inverness first team until Duncan Ferguson was appointed later that month.
 He left the club in November that same year.

-Ross County Return
+Ross County return

 In June 2025, Robertson returned to Dingwall to join Don Cowie's coaching staff.
-He was made interim manager in August 2025, after Cowie left the club.
+He was made interim manager in August 2025, after Cowie left the club.Robertson was once again made intirim manager on 17 December 2025 after the departure of Tony Docherty, he then returned to the role of first team coach after the appointment of Stuart Kettlewell.
+It was announced on 4 May 2026 that Robertson would leave the club following County's relegation to Scottish League One.